penumbra-zone/poseidon377/README.md

 * [`poseidon-paramgen`](../main/poseidon-paramgen): an independent implementation of Poseidon parameter generation
 * [`poseidon-permutation`](../main/poseidon-permutation): an independent implementation of the Poseidon permutation

-*Warning:* Both of these are in active development and have not yet been security audited.
+*Warning:* These are in active development and have not yet been security audited.

 ## Benchmarks